 One of HBO Max's biggest perks is its exclusive rights to premier HBO original series like Lovecraft Country, Westworld, True Detective, Band of Brothers, The Wire, Chernobyl, The Sopranos, Veep, and Deadwood.
 As if that wasn't enough, WarnerMedia parent company AT&T also bought the exclusive streaming rights for fan-favorite shows, including Friends, The Big Bang Theory, Rick and Morty, and The West Wing.

 Meanwhile, Peacock stands out for its inclusion of CBS-affiliated programming like Ray Donovan, The Affair, and Undercover Boss.
-It's also home to 700 Universal and Paramount films, including The Bourne, Fast & Furious, Harry Potter, and Despicable Me franchises.
-It also beats out HBO Max regarding sports content as the exclusive streamer of the English Premier League and the Olympics in 2021.
+It's also home to 700 Universal and Paramount films, including select Fast & Furious installments, and the Bourne and Harry Potter franchises.
+It also beats out HBO Max regarding sports content as the exclusive streamer of the English Premier League and the Olympics.

 |Hours of content available||20,000||10,000+|

 |Notable Original Series||The Office